Jean Anderson (musician)

-Margaret Jean Hunt (née Anderson; 26 February 1923 – 12 August 2020) was a New Zealand-born pianist and professor of music who lived and worked in the United Kingdom from the 1940s.
+Margaret Jean Hunt (née Anderson; 26 February 1923 – 12 August 2020) was a New Zealand-born pianist and professor of music who lived and worked in the United Kingdom from the 1940s onwards.

 Early life and family

 Born in Christchurch, New Zealand, on 26 February 1923, Anderson was the daughter of Florence Ruth Anderson (née Vincent) and Oscar Wilfred Breakey Anderson.
 Her father was a chartered accountant and sharebroker, later served on the Christchurch City Council, and was a noted floriculturalist.
 Anderson was educated at St Margaret's College, Christchurch.

 In London, Anderson met Francis Iveson Robeson Hunt, whom she had known while a schoolgirl in Christchurch.
 Hunt was a businessman and violin teacher.
 The couple's engagement was announced in June 1946, and they wed on 22 February 1947 at St Cuthbert's Church, Earls Court.
 Their children include the musician Gordon Hunt.

 Musical education

 Anderson attended the Royal Academy of Music.
 In 1947, she was awarded the Prize for Pianoforte Accompaniment by Princess Alice, Duchess of Gloucester.
 In 1948, she was awarded the Elsie Horne Gift and Albanesi Prize.
 In 1949, she was awarded the Chappell Pianoforte Prize and Rae Leeming Memorial Prize.